PARA SITE : SIGNALS…瞬息:

 Written in August 2023, by Amandine Vabre Chau

-Curated by Celia Ho and Para Site’s new director Billy Tang, ‘signals…瞬息’ is a six months long exhibition unfolding in three parts.
-First ‘storms and patterns‘, then ‘folds and splits‘, ending with ‘here and there‘.
+Curated by Celia Ho and Para Site’s new director Billy Tang, ‘signals…瞬息’ is a six months long exhibition unfolding in three parts: starting with ‘storms and patterns‘, followed by ‘folds and splits‘, and ending with ‘here and there‘.

 Installation view of ‘signals…folds and splits’, Para Site, Hong Kong, 2023.
 Photo: South Ho.